Reliable Spanners for Metric Spaces: Covers for trees, bounded spread metrics, and planar graphs

 \begin{theorem} \thmlab{cover:planar} Let $\G$ be a weighted planar graph over $n$ vertices with spread $\SpreadC$.
 Then, given a parameter $\eps \in (0,1)$, one can construct a $(2+\eps)$-cover of $\G$ with depth $\Of( \eps^{-2} \log n \log \SpreadC)$ in polynomial time. \end{theorem}

 \begin{remark} It is possible to generalize \thmref{cover:planar} to the shortest path metric on families of graphs excluding a fixed minor.
-Specifically, by~\cite[Lemma~3.3]{klmn-mdnem-05}, there exists $O(s^2)$-cover of depth $O(3^s \log\SpreadC)$ for every metric spaces supported on a graph excluding $K_s$ minor and spread $\SpreadC$.
-It may be possible to improve the approximation parameter to $O(s)$ using~\cite{aggnt-crtsp-19}, but we have not pursued this avenue.
-However, this approach can not provide a $(2+\varepsilon)$-approximation as in \thmref{cover:planar}. \end{remark}
+Specifically, by~\cite[Lemma~3.3]{klmn-mdnem-05}, there exists $O(s^2)$-cover of depth $O(3^s \log\SpreadC)$ for every metric space supported on a graph excluding $K_s$ minor and spread $\SpreadC$.
+It may be possible to improve the approximation parameter to $O(s)$ using~\cite{aggnt-crtsp-19}.
+This approach does not have a $\log n$ factor in the depth parameter, but it can not provide a $(2+\varepsilon)$-approximation as in \thmref{cover:planar}.
+As communicated to us by an anonymous referee, the approach used here to prove \thmref{cover:planar} can also be extended to any family of graphs excluding fixed minor and obtain $(2+\eps)$-cover using the shortest paths separators of~\cite{ag-olups-06}.
+We have not pursued those avenues. \end{remark}